excid3/rails/guides/source/getting_started.md

 Check out the [Action Text Overview](action_text_overview.html) to learn more.

-File uploads with Active Storage
+File Uploads with Active Storage
 -------------------------------

 Action Text is built upon another feature of Rails called Active Storage that makes it easy to upload files.